Psilocybin Benefits: What Science & Experience Reveal

 Support the release of entrenched habits, such as substance abuse or compulsive behaviors

-Encourage lasting positive habits and perspectives, measurable for up to 6 weeks after use
+Encourage lasting positive habits and perspectives

 Mystical Experience & Spiritual Insight